Votes: This is an ordinary bill. It requires more yes votes than no votes. This bill will not pass any sooner than the deadline.

 Old value:: The government allows arms to be sold only to close allies.

-Current: The government allows conventional arms to be exported freely.
+Current: The government allows all arms to be exported freely.

 Proposed: The government does not allow arms to be exported.